vinkla/wordplate/README.md

 ## Custom Fields

-For [custom fields](https://codex.wordpress.org/Custom_Fields) recommend looking at the following plugins:
+For [custom fields](https://codex.wordpress.org/Custom_Fields) we recommend looking at the following plugins:
 - [Advanced Custom Fields](http://www.advancedcustomfields.com/) - Powerful fields for WordPress developers.
 - [Papi](https://wp-papi.github.io/) - A different approach on how to work with fields and page types in WordPress.